 Your loved one’s debt could pass on to you in either of the following situations.

 When you are a Joint Account Holder or a Co-Signer

 This situation is usually applicable to unsecured debts such as personal and student loans, and credit cards.
-Given this, if you are co-signer or a joint account holder on the deceased’s account, their debts will pass on to you, thereby making you responsible for their financial obligations.
-You will also be required to settle their mortgage and auto loans, if any, but these balances will not show up as outstanding amounts immediately after the person’s death — thanks to federal government’s directive against the acceleration of loan balances.
+Given this, if you are a co-signer or a joint account holder on the deceased’s account, their debts will pass on to you, thereby making you responsible for their financial obligations.
+You will also be required to settle their mortgage and auto loans if any, but these balances will not show up as outstanding amounts immediately after the person’s death — thanks to the federal government’s directive against the acceleration of loan balances.

 When You are the Deceased’s Wife or Husband

-If you are the deceased’s spouse and live in one of the community property states such as Idaho, Louisiana, Nevada and Arizona, the remaining debt will pass on to you.
+If you are the deceased’s spouse and live in one of the community property states such as Idaho, Louisiana, Nevada, and Arizona, the remaining debt will pass on to you.
 Community property states are those states where the earnings of the wife or husband during their marriage is considered the property of the state and debts incurred during this period are debts of the couple.
 In such a situation, better seek legal advice.

 How to Avoid Debt Inheritance?

 Thankfully, there are ways to prevent and get out from such unexpected distresses.